 The following example dialog shows HssSetup creating a Computer account named jespa1$@mega.corp:

-After the "wizard" mode completes, HssSetup will drop into a "menu" mode.
-Select the .)
+After the "wizard" mode completes, select the .)
 Exit option to exit HssSetup.

 The Computer account referenced in the properties file should now be fully operational.